 During Year 1 of the CLBMON-32A program, a thorough grey literature and data review was completed on Kokanee, Rainbow Trout, and Bull Trout distributions and life histories in the Arrow Reservoir and tributaries (Drieschner et al. 2008).
 Tributaries with known or potential impediments to upstream fish access were identified.
 Of these, creeks flagged as having moderate to high potential fisheries production value were selected as key tributaries for the subsequent five-year monitoring program.
 As a result, 23 tributaries were selected for fish migration access monitoring in 2009.
 Following the 2009 field season, focal tributaries were further refined.
 Dog Creek (watershed code: 300-703500) occurring in Upper Arrow Lake (UARL), Jenning Creek (UARL), Montana Creek (UARL), Turner Creek (UARL), and Inonoaklin Creek (Lower Arrow Lake (LARL)) were not revisited in 2010 due to their small magnitude and overall low fisheries production capacity.
 Inonoaklin was not monitored further due to the fact that a waterfall barrier was around 431.5 m and the LARL typically backwaters to the base of these falls from mid-late May through to February.
 While these streams were removed from intensive field monitoring, Eagle Creek was added to the field sampling program in 2010, due to observed severe aggrading and low flow impediments to Kokanee access in September 2009.
-Table 1 provides a list of all 18 tributaries monitored 2012, as well as presence of drawdown zone barriers.
+Table 1 provides a list of all 18 key tributaries monitored in 2013, as well as presence of drawdown zone barriers.
 The location of these watercourses along the Arrow Lakes Reservoir is shown in Figure 1.

-migration.
+Table 2 identifies key fish species (Rainbow, Kokanee, and Bull Trout) distributions, species richness, and relative habitat ratings for key tributaries.

-Tributary Tributary Watershed Code Drawdown Barriers
+Tributary Watershed Code Drawdown Barriers

 Dog Creek 1 300-656100 Potential

 Renata Creek 300-656400 Yes for Kokanee due to low stream flows in the fall

 Johnston Creek 300-669900 Potential

 Caribou Creek 300-690300 Potential

 Burton Creek 300-690200 Potential

 Taite Creek 300-676400 Potential

 Octopus Creek 300-673700 Potential

 Deer Creek 300-653800 Potential

 Little Cayuse Creek 300-653000 Potential

 Bannock Creek 300-729800 Yes

 Cranberry Creek 300-735400 Potential

 Blanket Creek 300-743400 Potential

 Drimmie Creek 300-744600 Potential

 Crawford Creek 300-737300 Potential

-MacKenzie Creek MacKenzie Creek 300-730500 Potential
+MacKenzie Creek 300-730500 Potential

-Payne Creek Payne Creek 300-729900 Potential
+Payne Creek 300-729900 Potential

-Nacillewaet Creek 300-728800 00 Potential
+Nacillewaet Creek 300-728800 Potential

-Eagle Creek Eagle Creek 300-674700 Yes
+Eagle Creek 300-674700 Yes

 Table 1.
-Key tributaries monitored in 2012 for fish migration access during spring Rainbow Trout migration and late summer Kokanee and Bull Trout staging and migration
+Key tributaries monitored in 2013 for fish migration access during spring Rainbow Trout migration and late summer Kokanee and Bull Trout staging and migration.